SPINAL INFLAMMATORY DISORDERS

 - Direct Trauma: Injuries to the spine may trigger or exacerbate symptoms.

-- Surgical Implications: Certain spinal surgeries or procedures like epidural injections may contribute to scar tissue or irritation.
+- Surgical Implications: Certain spinal surgeries or procedures, like epidural injection, may contribute to scar tissue or irritation.

 - Chemical Exposure: Injection of certain dyes or caustic agents during diagnostic tests can lead to adverse reactions.